Thursday, October 4, 2007

 The King of Comedy

 Peculiar Rupert Pupkin is a passionate fan of comedian Jerry Langford, who performs in a TV show with the same title.
-Ever since he saw him live in a limousine, Rupert, together with his girlfriend Masha, plots plans how to become more popular than him.
+Ever since he saw him live in a limousine, Rupert, together with his friend Masha, plots plans how to become more popular than him.
 He sends his tape with his stand-up comedy performance to the studio, but nobody even bothers to watch it, and the biggest disappointment happens when Jerry personally expels him from his mansion.
-Angered, Rupert kidnaps his idol with a gun and ties him up, threatening the police he won't say where he is unless he can perform in the show.
-Until Jerry frees himself, it's already too late: the audience is overwhelmed by Rupert, even though he lands in prison.
+Angered, Rupert and Masha kidnap their idol with a fake gun and tie him up, threatening Jerry's life unless Rupert can perform on the show.
+Until Jerry frees himself, it's already too late: the viewers see Rupert on TV, even though he lands in prison.

 No comments: